2011 Copa do Brasil finals: Coritiba

-Coritiba already had an excellent stage for an undefeated title (Campeonato Paranaense) and a record winning streak unprecedented in football worldwide, getting into the Guinness Book: 24 wins, being broken in the second game of the quarter-final against Palmeiras.
-The young team led by players like Rafinha, Davi, Marcos Aurélio, Anderson Aquino and the coach Marcelo Oliveira, who continued the work of Ney Franco (who went to the Brazil U-20), charmed and surprised Brazil in the first half of 2011.
+Coritiba already had an undefeated title (Campeonato Paranaense) and a record winning streak unprecedented in football worldwide, getting into the Guinness Book: a record of 24 wins, being broken in the second game of the quarter-final against Palmeiras.
+The young team led by players like Rafinha, Davi, Marcos Aurélio, Anderson Aquino and the coach Marcelo Oliveira, who continued the work of Ney Franco (who went to the Brazil U-20), was the leading team of Brazil in the first half of 2011.

 Before to that final, the Coritiba had never played a Copa do Brasil finals.
 His best result in the competition came in 1991, 2001 and 2009, when the team played in the semi-finals in this years.